guanyingc/DeepHDRVideo/README.md

 ## Testing
 Please first go through [DeepHDRVideo-Dataset](https://guanyingc.github.io/DeepHDRVideo-Dataset/) to familiarize yourself with the testing dataset.

-The trained models can be found in One Drive (`Models/`).
+The trained models can be found in BaiduYun (`Models/`).
 Download and place it to `data/models/`.

 ### Testing on the synthetic test dataset
-The synthetic test dataset can be found in One Drive (`/Synthetic_Dataset/HDR_Synthetic_Test_Dataset.tgz`).
+The synthetic test dataset can be found in BaiduYun (`/Synthetic_Dataset/HDR_Synthetic_Test_Dataset.tgz`).
 Download and unzip it to `data/`.
 Note that we donot perform global motion alignment for this synthetic dataset.
 ```shell
 # Test our method on two-exposure data.
 Results can be found in data/models/CoarseToFine_2Exp/
 python run_model.py --gpu_ids 0 --model hdr2E_flow2s_model \